[language-switcher]

 Community-led restoration & protection of the baixo zambia and baixo Africa reef ecosystems.

-Community based restoration and protection of the rare coastal Miombo Forest
+Community based restoration and protection of the rare, coastal Miombo rorest.
+One of only two such forests remaining in Mozambique.

 Strengthening local governance and ensuring community leadership stands at the forefront of all conservation programming.

-Forge partnerships with national and international organizations that share the community's values and vision for a protected seascape.
+Forge partnerships with national and international organizations that share the community's values and vision for a socially just and protected Seascape.

 • Mozambique Priority 1: Development of Human Capital and Social Justice; Expanded and improved access to health services; Promoting civi participation by youth through sociocultural, economic and sports activities; Promoting gender equity and equality, social inclusion and protection of most vulnerable segments of the population